While I have recommended a small publisher Austin Macauley in my other two posts, I thought must research some other small publishers to recommend.

 Why go with small publishers?

-Answer is simple.
+The answer is simple.
 A small publisher is relatively way less picky about the authors and manuscripts they accept to publish.
 They put in fair effort in order to earn good reputations in the relative competitive market of publishing with giants like Penguin Random House.

 Cottage Door Press